Tom Brady’s father says Buccaneers are ‘licking their chops’ for Week 4 game at New England

 “We expect to beat the Patriots rather handily, frankly,” he said.

-“From my take on it, I think it’s gonna be great,” Brady Sr. said of that matchup.
+“From my take on it, I think it’s going to be great,” Brady Sr. said of that matchup.
 “I get to have a favorite team in the AFC and a favorite team in the NFC.
 And then they play on the fourth week of the year.
 I’m thrilled for this.”

 The younger Brady opted to have a little fun on social media.
 Going back to Gillette Stadium to play his old team will be like “when your high school friends meet your college friends,” he tweeted, adding a nervous-smile emoji.